buriersoft/burdierzs/README.md

 I consider myself as a  technology lover, everyday I set to  myself a new challenge.
-I like  share what I'v learned on  blogs, podcasts and  other  medias.
+I like to share what I'v learned on  blogs, podcasts and  other  medias.

 ## 𝗦𝘁𝗮𝘁𝘀